isabella232/hibiscus/README.md

 ## Get in Touch

-Reach out to us with questions through Slack: #ask-orchid
+Reach out to us with questions through Slack: #ask-hibiscus